 Q3.
 What is the full time job opportunity for immigrants in Italy?

 The opportunity would be very less compared to other European Countries like France, Germany etc. You require to have good command over the local Italian Language and exceptional command in English.
 It is illegal for non-EU citizens to work in Italy without a "permesso di lavoro" (work permit).
 For full time jobs it would be 1300 - 1500 again depending on your profile and years of experience in Italy .
 Generally it would be 1300 euros for 14 months.

-Its not that you cant find one, but probability is very less. it’s impossible to get a job without having a skill to speak Italian properly.
-With local Asian contacts like Bangladeshi’s , Pakistanis , Indians , etc you can find work at Bars, Restaurants or with Newspaper & pamphlets distributing which again depends on the location of stay.
+It's not that you can't find one, but the probability is very less. it's impossible to get a job without having the skill to speak Italian properly.
+With local Asian contacts like Bangladeshi's, Pakistanis, Indians, etc you can find work at Bars, Restaurants or with Newspaper & pamphlets distributing which again depends on the location of stay.

 Q4.
 Should I be getting in touch with "Consultants" to get information and guidance over admission for any university?

 Being careful over your choice of consultants and the services they provide is necessary.
 Being resourceful enough to research your study level and courses to be undertaken according to your profile is highly recommended.
 If possible, Try to apply directly instead of applying with some consultancy services. its much easier these days.
 Also about scholarships don't take any guarantee or faith over unreliable sources, unless and until you get it approved or directly from any university or institute in written.